tjbo/exploring-js/readme.md

 ;(less)	// line starts with grouping operator, such as IIFE
 ```

 It's important to note that the 5th item on this list is actually probably the only line you'd write in a production code base.
-But honestly, with ES6 I find I barely even write many IIFEs as compared to a year ago.
+But honestly, with ES6 I find I barely even write many IIFEs as compared to a few years ago, and so this is not even really true.

-Otherwise they can be omitted.
 Personally I now try to avoid using semi-colons in my own codebase.
 However at work, other people may be difficult to convince that you don't actually need them, especially developers where JavaScript is not their first language.

 Most of the reason behind using semi-colons were laid out by a man named Douglas Crockford.
 In my opinion, just because someone else has an opinion doesn't mean you should follow it.
+And alot of other people believe in not using them.

 If you are working in a group, it's probably best to come to a consensus, and even better to use a linter.